 I found myself exploring the deep dark corners of my kitchen not too long ago, and whenever I surfaced with anything I knew I would never use in food preparation/cooking/serving/storing because it was too old or too ugly, the next question I would ask (after "Is this too old or too ugly?") was "Can I use it in the studio?"
 The question was especially apt when I happened upon a Ziploc bag full of little glass jars and bottles - former containers for honey samples that now seemed useful for homemade dyes or leftover paint.
 And I found so much more useful stuff!
 Old kitchen objects can definitely find a second life in the studio.
-I thought this month's column would be a A-Z compilation of some of the possibilities.
+I thought this month's column would be a A-Z compilation of some

 Coffee grounds and tea leaves

 For the hardcore recycler, recently used (as in same day) grounds and leaves can be reused to stain paper yellow or brown.

 I use these polystyrene implements to scoop tiny amounts of Pearlex powder pigment from jars.
 Plus, using tiny spoons makes me feel like a giant.